Scripts in Visual Mode

 • Line 1 - limit the sync back to the first sync transaction.

-WARNING: This must be done, otherwise it creates a loop that will send messages back and forth continuously.
+Warning: This must be done, otherwise it creates a loop that sends messages back and forth continuously.

 • Line 2 - trigger the sync back transaction using the syncHelper.syncBackAfterProcessing.